singingwolfboy/netlify-home/_posts/2015-04-07-newsletter-no-2.md

   - newsletter
 ---

-Welcome

-A lot of things have happened since our last newsletter.

-## Netlify

-**Woohoo!**
-We’ve launched [netlify.com](https://www.netlify.com) and are now live, both with hosting of static sites and apps (as you knew it from [bitballoon.com](https://www.bitballoon.com)) & our continuous deployment service.
+Woohoo!
+We’ve launched [netlify.com](https://www.netlify.com) and are now live, both with hosting of static sites and apps (as you knew it from [bitballoon.com](https://www.bitballoon.com)) and our continuous deployment service.

 We want to thank our beta-testers for all their help!